AliNisarAhmed/my-notes/AWS/Dev-Assoc/8-DynamoDB.md

 A GSI has its own provision WCU and RCU, they consume units from the index, and not from the base table.

-Writes, however, can. only happen to base table and are later asynchronously replicated to GSIs with eventual consistency
+Writes, however, can only happen to base table and are later asynchronously replicated to GSIs with eventual consistency

+**Note**: queries on GSI support **eventual consistency** only

 ## Local Secondary Index

 In an LSI, searches are limited to a single partition.

-LSI allows us to create an index where we can use an AT KEY attribute as a sort key.
+LSI allows us to create an index where we can use an NON KEY attribute as a sort key.
 Partition key is the same as the base key.

 LSI can only be created at the time of creation of the table.